 WHEN IT’S HOT, HOT, HOT outside, the last thing I want is to be inside cooking dinner beside an even hotter stove.
 Enter the slow cooker.
 I used to hate this thing, mostly because I could never find a recipe that worked without a package of onion soup mix.
-At all.

 But this chicken recipe turned out to be a winner.

 At least I thought so…

 To be honest, our toddlers didn’t really dig it though that’s often the case on a hot summer night.
 There’s also the matter of lunch.
 Estelle’s preschool teacher here in Rome continues to explain every afternoon how our piccola principessa has eaten another double dose of the already elaborate 3-course meal they’re served at school.
 Oggi, due primi, due secondi e due contorni.
 Mama mia!
 This is particularly amusing because Estelle is so petite.
 I’m guessing that we’re in the midst of a growth spurt.

 But I’ll try it again, and might even wrap the whole thing in a flour tortilla like a burrito.
 For now, here’s how I did this version which I thought was delicious.

 - 2 pounds skinless boneless chicken (whole breasts or thighs)

 - 1 can or 1½ cups diced tomatoes